cmuetc/cavern-unreal-template/README.md

 ![alt_text](images/image21.png "image_tooltip")

-If you wish to use the Vive Tracker with the Hyper Blaster, install the Tracker on the Blaster.
+If you wish to use the Vive Tracker with the Hyper Blaster, install the Tracker on the Blaster. **Make sure the pin is aligned and the tracker is screwed tight to the gun.**

 ![alt_text](images/image22.png "image_tooltip")